Military Adventurers and Modern History, Issue One.

 Ibrahim Moiz, Copyright

 Since many people are moved to study and learn history through learning the deeds and careers of wild and whacky military adventurers, I have decided to do a monthly “issue” of contemporary or near-contemporary military leaders and adventurers who played a role in modern history.
-It is my hope that inshaAllah this would lead folks to study the broader contexts and events surrounding these characters, whom I have selected not only for their weird and wonderful exploits but also because their lives say something about the society in which they live and its politics.
+It is my hope that inshaAllah this would lead folk to study the broader contexts and events surrounding these characters, whom I have selected not only for their weird and wonderful exploits but also because their lives say something about the society in which they live and its politics.
 I shall do five characters every month; by no means are they necessarily admirable or loathsome individuals, but I have picked them because they happened to participate in key historical events and their lives tell us summat about their society and period.
+In Allah’s name do I write and ask peace and blessings on His final prophet Muhammad and good in this venture.

 By all accounts an intelligent and personable officer, Abbasi was a fervent believer in the military’s alliance with various Islamist groups and thus a natural fit for the army’s 1980s policies.
 As attache to the Pakistani embassy in India, he was involved in helping the insurgency in Kashmir and Punjab and made no secret of his hostility to New Delhi.
 The death of Pakistan’s dictator Mohammad Ziaul-Haq and the election of the more dovish Benazir Bhutto signalled a more placatory policy on this front, and one of Bhutto’s first moves was to dismiss Abbasi.